aherrmann/rules_zig/docs/extensions.md

 Fetch and define toolchain targets for the given Zig SDK version.

-Defaults to the latest known release version.
+Defaults to the latest known version.

 **Attributes**